Upcoming Accessibility Events

 Registration

 Registration for this session is required.
 Let us know if you are attending.
-UMN employees are able to earn 200 Wellbeing Points for attending.
+University of Minnesota employees are able to earn 200 Wellbeing Points for attending.
 Please indicate your interest in receiving points during registration, and a voucher code will be emailed to you after the event.

 By default, we enable auto-captioning in the webinar.
 Please let us know what additional accommodations we can provide.
-Two weeks’ notice (June 11) at z.umn.edu/a11y-zoom will help us to better fulfill requests.
-This session will be recorded, captioned, and shared with the Google Group.
+Two weeks’ notice (July 9) at z.umn.edu/a11y-zoom will help us to better fulfill requests.
+This session will be recorded, captioned and shared with the Google Group.